jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     wsl --install --distribution debian

-  .. tip:: if you cannot install `Windows Subsystem Linux`_, do not worry, I show what you can do to get the same results
+  .. tip:: if you cannot install `Windows Subsystem Linux`_, do not worry, there is still code for you

 linux requirements
 #################################################################################

-run these commands in a terminal to install python in Linux_
+run these commands in a terminal to install Python in Linux_

 .. code-block:: shell